A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Application: Cross-layer Avellaneda-Stoikov Game

 \subsection{Numerical Illustration}

-We demonstrate the equilibrium strategies and risk isomorphism principle using calibrated Bitcoin (BTC) market data.
-The experiment compares two market making strategies facing a strategic predatory trader: 1.\textit{vanilla AS}: standard AS strategy, unaware of predatory drift; 2.\textit{equilibrium AS}: modified strategy using effective volatility $\sigma_{\text{eff}}^2 = w_i(\tau)^2 + \xi \gamma$ to account for predatory risk.
+We demonstrate the equilibrium strategies and Risk Isomorphism principle using calibrated Bitcoin (BTC) market data.
+The experiment compares two market making strategies facing a Strategic Predatory trader: 1.\textit{vanilla AS}: standard AS strategy, unaware of predatory drift; 2.\textit{equilibrium AS}: modified strategy using the leading-order effective volatility $\sigma_{\text{eff},i}^2 = \sigma_i^2 + \xi \gamma$ to account for predatory risk.

-We calibrate regime-switching parameters from Kraken ticker ``BTC-USD'' 30-minute OHLCV data (December 7-14, 2025).
-Using rolling volatility with $K$-means clustering, we identify two distinct regimes: 1. \textit{stable regime} (regime 0): $\sigma_0 = 0.2253$ (22.53\% annualized); 2.\textit{volatile regime} (regime 1): $\sigma_1 = 0.5305$ (53.05\% annualized).
-The volatility ratio is $\sigma_1 / \sigma_0 = 2.35$.
+We calibrate regime-switching parameters from Kraken ticker ``BTC-USD'' 30-minute OHLCV data (December 7--14, 2025).
+Using rolling volatility with $K$-means clustering, we identify two distinct regimes: 1. \textit{stable regime} (regime 0): $\sigma_0 = 0.2314$ (23.14\% annualized); 2.\ \textit{volatile regime} (regime 1): $\sigma_1 = 0.7050$ (70.50\% annualized).
+The volatility ratio is $\sigma_1 / \sigma_0 = 3.05$.

-Empirical transition matrix estimation yields a base transition rate of $\mu_0 = 30$ per day, corresponding to an average holding time of 48 minutes per regime.
+Empirical transition-matrix estimation yields asymmetric rates $\lambda_{01}=1.49$ and $\lambda_{10}=6.17$ per day (stable-to-volatile and volatile-to-stable), i.e.\ a mean base rate $\mu_0=3.83$ per day, a symmetric-mean holding-time scale of about $6.3$ hours, and a shorter-lived volatile regime ($21.3\%$ occupancy).
+The robustness study (Table~\ref{tab:robustness}) uses these calibrated \emph{asymmetric} rates directly, so its stationary volatile occupancy is $\lambda_{01}/(\lambda_{01}+\lambda_{10})\approx19\%$, close to the observed sample share; the single illustrative trajectory of the next subsection uses the symmetric mean rate $\mu_0$ as a modelling simplification.
 Figure~\ref{fig:btccalibration} shows the calibrated regime evolution with price dynamics colored by regime state (green for stable, red for volatile).